Troubleshooting

 Troubleshooting Themes

-If you have edited a template and it is causing errors preventing you from logging in to FusionAuth, you can override the use of the UI templates.
+If you have modified a custom theme and it is causing errors preventing you from logging in to FusionAuth or the admin UI, you can override the use of the UI templates.
 This will render a form allowing you to log in.
 To do this:

 • Open your browser and access your FusionAuth admin UI.